KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 Step 5: Creation of Flappy Bird
 -----------------------------------

 Now we will create the Flappy Bird.
 Instead of using a rectangle as a character, we will use an image file.
 This is called a ``character sprite``.
-We can call Flappy Bird, player from now on.
+We will call Flappy Bird "player" from now on.

 We need two constants, one for the player position, and another one for the image file name.